brendan-w/beam-beats/README.md

 - Run `make` to build `bin/beam-beats`
 - Plug in a USB MIDI adapter
 - Plug in the USB PS3 Eye cameras
-- unload the default Linux video driver with `sudo modprobe -r gspca_ov534`.
+- Unload the default Linux camera driver with `sudo modprobe -r gspca_ov534`.
 OR, a better solution is to blacklist the module entirely with `echo "blacklist gspca_ov534" >> /etc/modprobe.d/blacklist-ps3eye.conf`
 - Run `./bin/beam-beats` as root (libusb needs priveleges to access your USB)
 - Resize the application to cover all of your attached screens/projectors